openrewrite/rewrite-docs/reference/rewrite-maven-plugin.md

 * `activeRecipes` - Explicitly turns on recipes by name \(the name given in the `specs.openrewrite.org/v1beta/recipe` resource\).
 No recipe is run unless explicitly turned on with this setting.
 * `activeStyles` - Explicitly turns on a style by name \(the name given in the `specs.openrewrite.org/v1beta/style` resource\).
 No style is applied unless explicitly turned on with this setting.
 * `configLocation` - Where to look for a Rewrite YML configuration file somewhere in the project directory \(or really anywhere on disk\).
 If you want to customize this, prefixing the file name with the Maven property `${maven.multiModuleProjectDirectory}` is a handy way of ensuring that each module resolves the same configuration file relative to the root directory of the repository.
 This `configLocation` is \(unless an absolute path is given\) evaluated for _each_ module relative to that module's project directory.
+* `failOnDryRunResults` - Boolean flag toggling whether `rewrite:dryRun` should throw an exception and non-zero exit code if changes are detected.
+Default is `false`.
 * `dependencies` - To make pre-packaged Rewrite recipes available to the Maven plugin, add them as **plugin** dependencies.

 {% hint style="info" %}